Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 **Vagrant 2.0.2:** The virtual machine manager that will help us setup and configure our VM **VirtualBox 5.2.12:** The virtualization application that creates the VM for CentOS

-You need to perform all of the commands from the project's root directory unless otherwise indicated.
+Before we begin with the setup, keep in mind that you have to perform all of the commands from the project's root directory unless otherwise indicated.

 ### Setting up with Packer